 An investment advisor registered with either a state or the SEC could be considered a qualified institutional investor and more likely subject to Section 13(g) as opposed to Section 13(d).
 A passive investor would be a person or entity that trades for its own account and does not fall within the definition of qualified institutional investor, e.g. broker/dealer, investment advisor, or insurance company.
 Schedule 13G must be filed within 45 days of the end of the calendar year in which the qualified institutional investor exceeds the 5% threshold.
 Going forward, amendments are required on an annual basis.
 Amendments are also required within 10 days after the end of a month in which beneficial ownership exceeds 10% or more and within 10 days after the end of a month when ownership increases or decreases by at least 5%.

 Under Section 13(h), Form 13H must be filed by any organization that is considered a “large trader”.
-A registered investment adviser qualifies as a “large trader” when the adviser has discretionary authority over one or more accounts that purchase or sell any exchange-listed security in an aggregate amount equal to or greater than 2 million shares of $20 million in a day, or 20 million share or $200 million in a calendar month.
+A registered investment adviser qualifies as a “large trader” when the adviser has discretionary authority over one or more accounts that purchase or sell any exchange-listed security in an aggregate amount equal to or greater than 2 million shares or $20 million in a calendar day, or 20 million shares or $200 million in a calendar month.

 If a registered investment adviser places trades that meet the amounts listed above, it must file Form 13H within 10 days of qualifying as a large trader.
 Form 13H must then be re-filed annually and updated whenever changes occur.